rxue/learning-dirary/books/database/database-system-concept-7ed/README.md

 ### 2.3 Keys
 *superkey* > *candidate key* > *primary key*

+*superKey* can identify a unique tuple in the relation*

 ## Chapter 3: Introduction to SQL
 ### 3.2.
 SQL Data Definition
 #### 3.2.1.
 Basic Data Types